thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 ### Clearsight

 Clearsight is used to identify things that the Sensors detect.
-It is specific to a single sensor suite, and it is used for identifying targets (Pilot + Clearsight) and interpretation of sensory inputs (Sensors + Clearsight).
+It is specific to a single sensor suite type, and it is used for identifying targets (Pilot + Clearsight) and interpretation of sensory inputs (Sensors + Clearsight).

 ### Fabricate